fennec-lang/fennec/docs/design.md

   - either return a new value (convenient), or
   - re-use the storage of the previous value (efficient)? so that it is convenient and transparent to the programmer, and is a default way of writing functions? avoid separate `append` class of APIs
+- build on top of chunked primitives by default?
+  - make `string`, `vec`  and builtin iteration constructs chunked
+  - or have a fundamental "chunked stuff" type, maybe with virtual dispatch to get next chunk?

 ### Ergonomics